ankane/strong_migrations/README.md

 ## Dangerous Operations

-- adding an index non-concurrently
 - adding a column with a non-null default value to an existing table
 - changing the type of a column
 - renaming a table
 - renaming a column
 - removing a column
+- adding an index non-concurrently (Postgres only)
 - adding a `json` column to an existing table (Postgres only)

 For more info, check out: